PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

 Note that segments must also match all default features for consonants or vowels in order to appear in the inventory chart, even though those features aren't specified in the individual rows or columns.

-#. **Adding rows and columns**: Additional rows and columns can be added by right-clicking on existing rows and columns and selecting "Insert {row, column}."
+#. **Adding and re-arranging rows and columns**: Additional rows and columns can be added by right-clicking on existing rows and columns and selecting "Insert {row, column}."
 The new row or column will by default appear above or to the left of the selected row or column, respectively, but the order of rows and columns may be re-arranged by clicking on the row or column name and dragging it to the new position.
 [We know that this re-arranging is somewhat finicky, and we apologize.
-We'll work on getting a smoother system in place!]
+We'll work on getting a smoother system in place!
+In general, we find that it is easier to move rows up and columns leftward than in the opposite directions.]

 #. **Editing or deleting rows and columns**: Double-clicking a row or column also allows you to edit or delete that row or column.